It’s all about perception.

 This is their perception.

 One of the most visited pages on coaching websites is the about page.
-People what to know who you are.
-They want to know what you look like.
-They want to connect with you.

 So, what makes a great mug shot?